ibm-cloud-docs/infrastructure-hub/faqs-for-VMWare-to-VPC-migrations.md

 {: #vmware-is-data-migration-supported}
 {: faq}

-Only local storage and {{site.data.keyword.blockstorageshort}} is supported in {{site.data.keyword.cloud_notm}} classic. {{site.data.keyword.filestorage_short}} share’s data migration is not supported.
-To migrate data from file shares, consider the use of a third-party tool such as `rsync`.
-A sample script that uses `rsync` can be found [here](https://github.com/IBM-Cloud/vpc-migration-tools){: external}.
+Only local storage and {{site.data.keyword.blockstorageshort}} is supported in {{site.data.keyword.cloud_notm}} classic. {{site.data.keyword.filestorage_short}} data migration for file shares is not supported.
+To migrate data from file shares, use a third-party tool such as `rsync`.
+For detailed steps, see [Migrating data from IBM Cloud classic infrastructure to VPC](/docs/classic-to-vpc?topic=classic-to-vpc-data-migration-classic-to-vpc).

 ## Is the migration intrusive?
 {: #vmware-is-migration-intrusive}